mostafizemon/Expense-Tracker-AndroidApp/README.md

 Transactions include details such as category, description, amount, and date.

 Recent Transactions:
-A dedicated RecentFragment displays the 10 most recent transactions, both expenses, and incomes.
+A dedicated RecentFragment displays the 10 most recent transactions, both expenses and incomes.
 Users can edit these recent transactions directly from the RecentFragment.

 Category-Based Summaries: